MicrosoftDocs/power-automate-docs/articles/minit/minit-desktop-application-overview.md

 ## Components

-Use the components listed in this section to use the process mining capabilities in Power Automate Process Mining:
+Following are the main components in Power Automate Process Mining:

 - [Process map](process-map.md)